vkarthikeyan12/RESTful-API-Lab-AI6V0004/README.md

 ### Testing the API
 ```
-Use Postman or cURL commands provided in each experiment folder to test API endpoints.
+Use cURL commands provided in each experiment folder to test API endpoints.
 ```

 ### Notes